microsoft/FluidFramework/docs/examples/sudoku-example.md

 ## Listening to distributed data structure events

-1. Still in `src/sudoku/SudokuWebPart.tsx`, add the following code to call render whenever a remote change is made to the presence map:
+1. Still in `src/sudoku/SudokuWebPart.tsx`, add the following code to the `onInit` method to call render whenever a remote change is made to the presence map:

     ```ts
     this.clientPresence.on("valueChanged", (changed, local, op) => {
         this.render();
     });
     ```

-## Testing the changes

-TODO

-# Implementing a Fluid component interface

-TODO: will walk through adding the [IComponentReactViewable][] interface.

-# Adding move history to the Fluid Sudoku component

-TODO: **(stretch goal)** will walk through adding a SharedObjectSequence to store the history of moves that have been made.

 <!-- Links -->
 [IComponentHTMLVisual]: xref:@microsoft/fluid-component-core-interfaces!IComponentHTMLVisual:interface